CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/example-queries.md

+# Sample queries for analysis

+These are pulled from some the initial search requirements and the purpose of this document was to evaluate the feasibility of the solution that includes

+- storing the terminal report ids in a mapping table
+- storing FHIR resources in elastic search indices.

+It is mostly a scratch pad created as parted of teh speccing process.

 **1.1** As a RS sender, I want visibility into the routing of the data I send.
 ```sql
 with delivered_reports_for_senders as (select